HOW TO SURVIVE THE FOURTH TRIMESTER

 The 4th trimester is never going to be an easy breeze so you have to make things work to your own advantage.

 If you are expecting visitors get them to help with little things around the house such as the washing up that you’ve been trying to do for the last few hours or the vacuuming.
-Never feel bad for asking.

-Shower at anytime of the day, it really doesn’t matter.
+Shower at any time of the day, it really doesn’t matter.
 You most definitely have a free pass in this area.

-Get yourself some treats, for me it always has been and always will be chocolate!
+Get yourself some treats!
+For me, it always has been and always will be chocolate!

 Get something that will make you feel happy and normal.
 You’ll be surprised how much you’ll appreciate it later on.